msmel01/YOLOv3-aquadrone/README.md

 * `height` is the height of the object.

 [Yolo_mark](https://github.com/AlexeyAB/Yolo_mark) and [LabelImg](https://github.com/tzutalin/labelImg) are two good options.
-## Data Augmentation
+## Data augmentation
-The [Albumentations](https://albumentations.ai/) library is used; demoes of data augmentation techniques can be found [here](https://albumentations-demo.herokuapp.com/).
+A GUI has been made to facilitate the process of augmenting images.
+The [Albumentations](https://albumentations.ai/) library was used; demoes of data augmentation techniques can be found [here](https://albumentations-demo.herokuapp.com/).

+The GUI supports the following data augmentation techniques:
+* Horizontal Flip
+* Motion Blur
+* Iso Noise
+* Rotate
+* CutOut
+* Crop
+* Rgb Shift

+To run the app, navigate to the Data Augmentation folder and run `python aug_app.py`.